Search

 • A DNS A/AAAA record with a wildcard for *.apps.<cluster_name>.<base_domain>.

-• Port 6443 is open for the API URL if you intend to allow users outside the firewall to access the cluster via the oc CLI tool.
+• Port 6443 is open for the API URL to allow users outside the firewall to access the cluster by using the oc CLI tool.

-• Port 443 is open for the console if you intend to allow users outside the firewall to access the console.
+• Port 443 is open for the console to allow users outside the firewall to access the console.

 • A DNS PTR record for each node in the cluster if you want to boot with the preset hostname when using static IP addressing.
 Otherwise, the Assisted Installer has an automatic node renaming feature when using static IP addressing that will rename the nodes to their network interface MAC address.